asifdanishyar/DCD_Milestone_Project/README.md

 Google developers tool has been used to test the project constantly from the  beginning to identify any error or to see how the changes looks like on different screen sizes.
 I created my own account and tested all the functions to make sure they work properly.
-In addition, I aslo asked my family, friends and slack community to test the project and give their feedback.
+In addition, I aslo asked my family, friends to test the project and give their feedbacks.

 ### User Stories